WackyCodes/WackyBlurKit/README.md

 # WackyBlurKit
 **Welcome to the WackyBlurKit !**

+**First of All I thank to [@CameraKit](https://github.com/CameraKit).
+This is copy version of [blurkit](https://github.com/CameraKit/blurkit-android)**
+And This is just starting version.
+I will update it and release with many other features.

 WackyBlurKit is used to add glassy effect.

 **To Use this library just follow the simple steps given below -**